Metallak

 Metallak (born c.
-1727–1847) was a member of the band of Native Americans known as the Androscoggin, Cowasuck or, more properly, the Arosaguntacook.
+1727–1847) was a member of the band of Native Americans known as the Androscoggin, Cowasuck or, more properly, the Amascongan.
 The band, part of the Abenaki nation, inhabited the upper Androscoggin and Magalloway rivers along the northern border of New Hampshire and Maine.
 They also lived in the village of St. Francis in the Canadian province of Quebec.
 Metallak was, by at least one account, the youngest son of Piel, chief of the tribe.
+Note that this history naming Piel is controversial, put forth by the Nulhegan Band of the Coosuk Abenaki Nation, who are not recognized as kin/related community by the Abenaki First Nations of Odanak and Wôlinak.

+Metallak was well known by early European settlers in the area and was on friendly terms with most of them according to local histories.